Bank of America Review: Online and In-Person Convenience

 - High fees for low-value accounts

-About Bank of America Overview
+Bank of America Overview

-Bank of America Products
+Bank of America Key Features

 Bank of America Savings Account

+Bank of America offers a single primary savings account, the Advantage Savings account, in addition to two savings accounts for children.
 To avoid the $8 monthly fee with the Advantage Savings account, you must either maintain a minimum daily balance of at least $500, link your account to an Advantage Relationship checking account or become a Bank of America Preferred Rewards client.

+The fee is also waived for account holders under 18 years old.
 The required opening balance for the Advantage Savings account is $100.
 Annual percentage yields vary based on the type of relationship you have with Bank of America.
-For example, to earn the top-tier APY of 0.05%, you must be in the Platinum Honors tier of the Preferred Rewards program.
+For example, to earn the top-tier APY of , you must be in the Platinum Honors tier of the Preferred Rewards program.

 Bank of America Money Market Account